Best Baby Tracker Apps (2026): An Honest, Pricing-First Comparison

 Deep, medical-grade tracking and multi-caregiver support, long a favorite of nannies and daycares.
 Now $4.99/mo (or $39.99/yr) with a 7-day trial — and you must subscribe to keep saving entries after the trial.
 Best for: detailed tracking across many caregivers.
 The catch: it was once a one-time purchase; the move to subscription frustrated long-time users.

-CribNotes — best if you don't want a subscription
+CribNotes — best if you don't want a subscription (and want depth)

 Subscription vs. one-time: the actual math